gitit36/YouTube_User_Radicalization_Research/README.md

-# NYUAD Data Science and AI Lab Research
+# NYUAD Data Science and AI Lab research 2021~Present
-# ***"Revisiting Allegations on YouTube's User Radicalization"***
+# ***Revisiting Allegations on YouTube's User Radicalization***

-A repository for the ongoing capstone project
+A repository for the ongoing research project.
+The files have not been fully organized yet.